 The Stress and Your Mood (SAYM) program is an evidence-based early intervention used to treat Transition Age Youth who are experiencing depression.
-Demographics information showed that the SAYM program served the intended target population of SAFEHOUSE participants were TAY.
+Demographics information showed that the SAYM program served the intended target population of Transition Age Youth (TAY).
+A total of 244 participants were enrolled in the SAYM program during FY23/24, and 100% of the participants were TAY.

 SAYM services were provided in both group and individual formats.
 Overall, the SAYM program met 79% of contract expectations.
+The program completion rate was 68%

+244 participants enrolled

+68% completed

+Depression decreased

+Psychiatric status improved

+Overall functioning improved

-The program completion rate was 68% with 166 out of 244 youths completing the program, and 2 participants continuing their SAYM services in the FY24/25.
+"I learned how to communicate better with both adults and people my age.
+How to manage my thoughts and outlook.
+Feeling more comfortable being myself." -Participant with 166 out of 244 youths completing the program, and 2 participants continuing their SAYM services in the FY24/25.
 Participants in the SAYM program showed decreases in the frequency of depression symptoms.
 Overall, the CES-D scores decreased from pre-test to post-test.
 These changes were statistically significant.
 Clinicians' ratings on the Clinical Global Impression Improvement Scale (CGI-I) also showed that the youth psychiatric status improved following the SAYM Program.
 The majority of youths (a total of 59.8%) were noted as "Much Improved" and "Very Much Improved".
 Across modules, there seems to be a cumulative effect where clients' level of improvement kept increasing as they continued in the program.
 This illustrates the importance of clients completing the SAYM program.
 Pre- to post-comparisons on Y-OQ®-SR total scores showed statistically significant decreases on most subscales.